NP558565/100devs/README.md

-#100Devs 30 week software Engineering bootcamp.
+#100Devs 30 week software Engineering training Agency.
 #Course files, homeworks and Projects.

 If you're new to #100Devs these are the main links you'll need to get started.
 Class is live on Twitch Tuesdays and Thursdays at 11:30pm GMT and usually runs about 3 hours.